dtroyer/hackstack/src/_posts/20130917-devstack-local-config.rst

 Implementation
 ==============

-Four new functions were added to parse and merge ``local.conf`` into the existing INI-style config files.
-The base ``functions`` file is getting way too large so these functions are in ``lib/config`` which will only contain functions related to config file manipulation.
-There shall also be no side-effects from any of these functions.
+Four new functions were added to parse and merge ``local.conf`` into existing INI-style config files.
+The base ``functions`` file is getting way too large so these functions are in ``lib/config`` which will contain functions related to config file manipulation.
 The existing ``iniXXX()`` functions may also eventually move here.
+There shall be no side-effects or global dependencies from any of the functions in ``lib/config``.

     * ``get_meta_section()`` - Returns an INI fragment for a specific group/filename combination
     * ``get_meta_section_files()`` - Returns a list of the config filenames present in ``local.conf`` for a specific group